microsoft/terraform-provider-azuredevops/website/docs/r/serviceendpoint_gcp.html.markdown

 ---

 # azuredevops_serviceendpoint_gcp
-Manages a GCP service endpoint within Azure DevOps.
+Manages a GCP service endpoint for Terraform within Azure DevOps.
+Using this service endpoint requires you to first install the [Azure Terraform Extension for Azure DevOps from Microsoft DevLabs](https://marketplace.visualstudio.com/items?itemName=ms-devlabs.custom-terraform-tasks).

 ## Example Usage